-We have applied to list the common stock on the Nasdaq SmallCap Market under the symbol PRFT and on the Boston Stock Exchange under the symbol PRF.
+The shares of common stock have been approved for listing on the Nasdaq SmallCap Market under the symbol PRFT and on the Boston Stock Exchange under the symbol PRF.

 In connection with this offering, the underwriters may purchase and sell shares of common stock in the open market.
 These transactions may include short sales, stabilizing transactions and purchases to cover positions created by short sales.
 Short sales involve the sale by the underwriters of a greater number of shares than they are required to purchase in this offering.
 Stabilizing transactions consist of certain bids or purchases made for the purpose of preventing or retarding a decline in the market price of the common stock while this offering is in progress.